neoforged/.github/primers/26.2/index.md

     - `TestEnvironmentDefinition$Difficulty` - A test environment that sets the world difficulty.
 - `net.minecraft.locale.Language#DEFAULT_INSTANCE` - The default language instance.
 - `net.minecraft.nbt.NbtOps#getBooleanValue` - Gets the `boolean` result from the given `Tag`.
+- `net.minecraft.server.MinecraftServer`
-- `net.minecraft.server.MinecraftServer#SERVER_THREAD_NAME` - The name of the server thread.
+    - `SERVER_THREAD_NAME` - The name of the server thread.
+    - `getCommandSpamThresholdSeconds` - The number of commands the user must send to be flagged as spam, decreasing once per second.
+    - `getChatSpamThresholdSeconds` - The number of messages the user must send to be flagged as spam, decreasing once per second.
+- `net.minecraft.server.dedicated.DedicatedServerProperties`
+    - `commandSpamThresholdSeconds` - The number of commands the user must send to be flagged as spam, decreasing once per second.
+    - `chatSpamThresholdSeconds` - The number of messages the user must send to be flagged as spam, decreasing once per second.
 - `net.minecraft.server.jsonrpc`
     - `JsonRpc` - A utility for constructing the `ManagementServer`.
     - `ManagementServer#scheduleHeartbeat` - Sets the number of seconds between each heartbeat check.
+- `net.minecraft.server.level`
+    - `ChunkMap#hasEntityWithId` - Whether the chunk contains an entity with the given network identifier.
+    - `ServerChunkCache#hasEntityWithId` - Whether the chunk contains an entity with the given network identifier.
-- `net.minecraft.server.level.WorldGenRegion#isWithinWriteZone` - If the given position is within the write radius of the region.
+    - `WorldGenRegion#isWithinWriteZone` - If the given position is within the write radius of the region.
+- `net.minecraft.server.network.ServerConnectionListener#getSessionId` - Returns the session UUID of the server.
 - `net.minecraft.server.notifications.NotificationManager#setServer`, `server` - Handles the `DedicatedServer` consuming the `NotificationManager`
 - `net.minecraft.server.players.PlayerList#getPlayersByUUID` - Gets a map of UUID to their players.
 - `net.minecraft.util`